tilibo3/tilibo3/addtodo-app/README.md

 - Filter completed or active activites

 It is responsible to different sizes of screen.<br>
-It's realized in two ways: the original react way and the reduce way.
+It is realized in two ways: the original react way and the reduct way.